 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of feeling unwanted or share how Lindsay’s story of feeling like the unwanted runt of the litter made you feel in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications for new posts by clicking the red bell icon in the bottom left corner.

 Also, if you’d like to submit your own stories of feeling unwanted, then let me know by contacting me through my social media accounts or by going to the contact page.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,